KBER: Early programming

 The station arrived as one of the leading FM radio stations in the market with on air personalities Street and Katherine, Tom Collins, Kevin Lewis, John Edwards, Mark Christiansen and Jay "J-bear" Stevens to name a few.
-The early to mid 1990s were the wild days with Cory "Porn Master" Draper, Casey "The Night Rocker" Baird, Kevin "Easy" Eason, Alan "Dr. Rock" Bain, Mark "Erection" Erickson, "Young Hung" Brandon Young, Ron Harrison, Allen "My Wife has me by the Balls" Handy, Helmut "No longer a part timer" Von Schmidt, Chris Howey "Opie Asswipe", Jamie "Hymie Escalante" Valle'e, the screaming weather man, Patrick "Skye Bleu" Burton, Michael Hayes, Nate "The Hitman", Bryan Suits, Charlee Simons and others.
-Those were the days of Mike Marble's wildly successful KBER-RAFTERS Showcase Concert Series.
+The early to mid 1990s were the days of Mike Marble's wildly successful KBER-RAFTERS Showcase Concert Series.

 The Ron & Allen Morning Show was wildly popular and they even had their own television show called "Rock Utah" which aired on local channel 30.
-Some of the more memorable events the morning show perpetrated were the "Heterosexual Pride Parade", a wrestling match between Ron and the "Punisher" against Allen and Hymie, which raised money for the MDA, Hymie taking the morn show and some listeners skydiving, Allen and Hymie driving a top fuel dragster at Bonneville Raceway, and a hoax which had listeners believing that Allen Handy had been arrested by the Secret Service.
-The show was every bit as wild as anything being done at the time in the largest markets, including Howard Stern in New York City.
 After Ron Harrison was summarily dismissed for an on-air stunt, Allen Handy and Michael Hayes took over as "Handy & Hayes" for several months carrying on the tradition of placing within the top 1-2 stations in the 18-34 demographic within Salt Lake City's market.
 Darby hosted the midday show prior to Kelly Hammer taking over in 2008.
 Prior to Darby, the midday shift was hosted by Helen Powers, who went on to work for a number of other radio stations.

 Mornings during the week on KBER previously featured the syndicated "Bob and Tom Show".
 The Mick and Allen Show returned to KBER in 2005. and remained until 2023.